pszczep4/group-story/story.md

 Once upon a time, an alien and a cowboy met in a coffee shop...
-They began arguing over who had the better spaceship.
+They challenged each other to an intergalactic karaoke duel.
+They challenged each other to an intergalactic karaoke duel.
-They challenged each other to a race.
+They challenged each other to an intergalactic karaoke duel.